 Picking first thing in the morning will give you nice crispy produce.
 If you are picking in your own garden..... go ahead and snack on a few! ..... yum.
 And Oh so good for you.
 You want to pick while the pods are young and seeds inside are still immature.
-Look for beans about the diameter of a pencil.
+Look for a diameter of a pencil.
 If you wait longer they get tough.

 Save the Seeds

-If you use heirloom beans let those beans that get overgrown because you missed them while picking stay on the vine until fall.
+If you use heirloom beans let some get overgrown and leave them on the vine until late in the season.
 When they start to dry out at the end of the season pick them off the vine and allow to dry completely.
 Save the pods until next spring and you have your seeds for next years garden.

-No you should NOT use a waterbath to process your green beans.
+No you should NOT use a waterbath. (unless you are pickling)

 You want to start with fresh tender pods and blanch the beans first.
-Place in a single layer on a dehydrator tray and be sure the beans are spread enough that air flows freely around them.
+Place in a single layer on a dehydrator tray and be sure they are spread enough that air flows freely around them.

 Just like dehydrating you'll want to blanch before freezing.
 Pack into freezer bags, freezer boxes or other freezer container.

-Green Beans with Bacon is not a canning recipe for processing green beans.
-Instead, it’s a scrumptious way to serve your home-canned green beans.’
+This is not a canning recipe.
+Instead, it’s a scrumptious way to serve them.
 Some people call them “country-style beans,”